siduck76/nvim-base16.lua/README.md

 }
 -- overriding highlights (see #overriding-a-highlight) M.polish_hl = {}

 -- set the theme type whether is dark or light
 M.type = "<DARK/LIGHT>"

--- assinging the theme M.require("base46").override_theme(M, "<YOUR THEME NAME>") -- name of your theme -- don't return the empty highlighting this will cause an error since those will used to generate highlightings return M
+-- assinging the theme M.require("base46").override_theme(M, "<YOUR THEME NAME>")

+-- don't return the empty highlighting this will cause an error since those will used to generate the highlightings return M
 ```